21 releases

 Leptos Meta allows you to modify content in a document’s <head> from within components using the Leptos web framework.

 Document metadata is updated automatically when running in the browser.
-For server-side rendering, after the component tree is rendered to HTML, [MetaContext::dehydrate] can generate HTML that should be injected into the <head> of the HTML document being rendered.
+For server-side rendering, after the component tree is rendered to HTML, ServerMetaContextOutput::inject_meta_context will inject meta tags into a stream of HTML inside the <head>.

 use leptos_meta::*;